 The best family tents for bad weather ultimately do two things.
 Firstly, they hold the worst weather at bay.
 And secondly, they give you confidence that they’ll hold the worst weather at bay!
 (We’ve all lain awake in a tent, anxious that it holds up — no more of that!!)

-While all tents should be built to face bad weather, the reality is that many are made to be used once or twice and fail at the first sign of wind or rain.
-We’ve sorted the wheat from the chaff and gathered ten outstanding tents that you can have real confidence in.
+While all tents should be built to face bad weather, we’ve sorted the wheat from the chaff and gathered ten outstanding tents that you can have real confidence in.

 Best Family Tent for Bad Weather

 - Kodiak Canvas “Flex-Bow” – Bombproof tent suitable for 4 seasons (only downsides being how heavy and expensive it is)

 - Core 9 Instant Cabin Tent – Great value family tent; sides down when the sun’s out and sides up when it’s raining

 - Alps Mountaineering “Lynx 4” – Lighter smaller family tent that will stand firm in most conditions

 - Browning BigHorn – Available in 2 sizes and, being able to withstand 40mph gusts, arguably the best family tent for windy conditions

 Other really good family tents for wind and rain include the NTK Arizona GT and Alps Mountaineering Camp Creek.
 You can check out the detailed reviews below…